thevinge/Functional-Jan2020/README.md

      eval `opam env`
     ```
     to let the shell know where the OPAM files are; and
- 4. also add the very same line, eval `opam env`, to your
+ 4. also add the same line to your `.profile/.bashrc` shell init file
-    `.profile/.bashrc` shell init file so you will not have to keep doing that over and over.
+    so you will not have to keep doing that over and over.

 Once you have the basics installed, run the following command to
 install additional necessary packages for the class: